Port Olry

 Port Olry is a fantastic place to visit with kids!

-The water is warm, clear and calm so it’s great for little ones who aren’t confident swimmers yet.
-Play in the sand while your food is being cooked.
+The water is warm, clear and calm, so it’s great for little ones who aren’t confident swimmers yet.
+Play in the sand while your food is being cooked and nap in a hammock afterwards.
 And while the menu is limited in the few restaurants that are here, you can still enjoy hot chips, smoothies and fruit.
 So fussy eaters won’t go hungry.

 port olry